MetalHexx/RadEndpoints/README.md

     }
 }
 ```

-The untyped `RadEndpoint` provides core features while allowing full control:
+**Advantages of using untyped RadEndpoint:**
+- Full control over Minimal API endpoint configuration via `RouteBuilder`
+- Use of .NET TypedResults with Open Union Types
+- Flexibility to define custom handler method signatures.

-**Features you still get:**
+**RadEndpoint Features you still get:**
-- Assembly-scanned endpoint configuration
+- Assembly-scanned endpoint discovery
 - Constructor dependency injection (scoped lifetime)
-- Built-in conveniences: `Logger`, `Env`, `HttpContext`, `RouteBuilder`
+- Built-in conveniences: `Logger`, `Env`, `HttpContext`
-- RadEndpoint configuration shortcuts
-- Optional routeless integration testing (with manual `SetRoute()`)
+- Optional routeless integration testing (using `SetRoute()`)
-- Validation filters (requires manual `WithRadValidation<T>()` configuration)
+- Rad Validation filters (requires manual `.WithRadValidation<T>()` configuration)

-**Trade-offs:**
+**Trade-offs of not using typed endpoints:**
 - No automatic request/response typing enforcement
 - No `Send()` shortcuts (use `TypedResults` directly or create custom helpers)
 - No automatic FluentValidation execution (requires manual configuration)
 - No built-in mapper integration
-- More verbose configuration (but closer to standard Minimal APIs)
+- More boilerplate code in endpoint configuration

-This approach is ideal when you need .NET 8+ TypedResults or have specific requirements that don't fit the standard patterns.
-You can mix untyped and typed endpoints in the same application.

 **Custom Base Endpoints**

-Create your own base endpoint classes to establish custom patterns and helpers for your application:
+Use the untyped `RadEndpoint` base class to create your own base endpoint classes and establish custom patterns and helpers tailored uniquely for your application:

 ```csharp
 // Custom base class with your own conventions